Improved Our Internet/Wi-Fi Reception In Caravan Parks And

 We wanted to be able to

 connect more than just my laptop.
-We also wanted to connect Bev's laptop, our phone and
+We also wanted to connect Bev's laptop,

 Wi-Fi Printer as well.